Richard H. Stockbridge

-Richard H. Stockbridge is a Distinguished Professor of Mathematics at the University of Wisconsin-Milwaukee.
+Richard H. Stockbridge is a Distinguished Professor Emeritus of Mathematics at the University of Wisconsin-Milwaukee.
 His contributions to research primarily involve stochastic control theory, optimal stopping and mathematical finance.
 Most notably, alongside Professors Thomas G. Kurtz, Kurt Helmes, and Chao Zhu, he developed the methodology of using linear programming to solve stochastic control problems.

 Education

 Stockbridge obtained his Ph.D. from the University of Wisconsin-Madison under the supervision of Thomas G. Kurtz with a dissertation entitled "Time-Average Control of Martingale Problems".
 He also holds a master's degree in mathematics from the University of Wisconsin-Madison and attended St. Lawrence University in Canton, New York, for his baccalaureate studies.

 Academic career

 Following the awarding of his Ph.D., Stockbridge served as an assistant professor in the Department of Mathematics and Statistics at Case Western Reserve University from 1987 to 1988.
 He then took an assistant professor position at the University of Kentucky from 1988 to 1993, leading to an associate professorship which he held until 2000.
 Later, Stockbridge began working at the University of Wisconsin-Milwaukee and became a full professor in 2002.
 In 2018, he was awarded the title of "distinguished professor" by the University of Wisconsin Milwaukee Distinguished Faculty Committee.

 Stockbridge has also held various visiting positions, including: